45th Anniversary – Yoko Ono – Feeling The Space

 The melancholy melody of ‘If Only’ was later reprised for the single ‘Yume O Motou 夢をもたう(Let’s Have a Dream)’ released only in Japan to promote Yoko’s August 1974 tour.
 A couple of rockers include ‘Straight Talk’ about total communication and ‘She Hits Back’ in which a woman blatantly deflects all that is thrust upon her by male society.

 The eerie ‘Woman of Salem’ refers to the witch trials.
-During a live performance on June 2, 1973 for the Feminist Planning Conference, Yoko spoke these words in introduction to the dirge-like ‘Coffin Car’ (in which a woman lives life as if she were the walking dead).
+During a live performance on June 2, 1973 for the Feminist Planning Conference, Yoko spoke the words below in introduction to the dirge-like ‘Coffin Car’ (in which a woman lives life as if she were the walking dead).

 ‘I Learned to Stutter’ (released in 1997)